ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-Ervin1212/writing/proposals/show_proposal_one.md

 ## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

- You must retype the sentence here in order to digitally sign your pledge.

-I adhered to the allegheny colloge honor code while completing this project.
+"I adhered to the allegheny colloge honor code while completing this project."

-I adhered to the allegheny colloge honor code while completing this project.
+"I adhered to the allegheny colloge honor code while completing this project."

 **IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code